8 thought to be North Korean fishermen wash ashore in Japan

-TOKYO (AP) — Japanese police are investigating eight men found on Japan’s northern coast who say they are from North Korea and washed ashore after their boat broke down.
+TOKYO (AP) — Japanese authorities were investigating Friday eight men found on Japan’s northern coast who say they are from North Korea and washed ashore after their boat broke down.

+Investigators believe the men are not defectors and wish to return home, according to Japanese media reports.

-Akita prefectural police said Friday they found the men late Thursday after receiving a call that a group of suspicious men were standing around at the seaside in Yurihonjo town.
-Police also found a wooden boat at a nearby marina.
+Akita prefectural police said they found the men late Thursday after receiving a call about suspicious people standing around at the seaside in Yurihonjo town.
+Police also found a wooden boat reportedly carrying squid at a nearby marina.

-Police said the men were in good health and spoke Korean.
-They identified themselves as North Koreans who were fishing before the boat broke down and washed ashore.
+Police said the Korean-speaking men were in good health and identified themselves as North Koreans who were fishing before the boat broke down and washed ashore.
+The boat carried a sign saying “Chongjin,” possibly related to a major port city on North Korea’s eastern coast, Kyodo News agency reported.

 Most Read Stories